jmuehlig/perf-cpp/docs/sampling.md

 ### AMD (Instruction Based Sampling)
 AMD uses Instruction Based Sampling to tag instructions randomly for sampling and collect various information for each sample ([see the programmer reference](https://www.amd.com/content/dam/amd/en/documents/processor-tech-docs/programmer-references/24593.pdf)).
+IBS comes with two different PMUs of which only one can be actively selected at a time (also see the [perf documentation](https://man7.org/linux/man-pages/man1/perf-amd-ibs.1.html)).

+#### IBS Op PMU
+The *IBS Op PMU* offers information on micro-op execution, including data cache hit/miss, data TLB hit/miss, latency, load/store data source, branch behavior, and so on.
 In contrast to Intel's mechanism, IBS cannot tag specific load and store instructions (and apply a filter on the latency).
 In case the instruction was a load/store instruction, the sample will include data source, latency, and a memory address ([see kernel mailing list](https://lore.kernel.org/all/20220616113638.900-2-ravi.bangoria@amd.com/T/)).

 *perf-cpp* –or the `perf::CounterDefinition` class to be precise– will detect IBS support on AMD devices and adds the following counters that can be used as **trigger** for sampling on AMD:
-* `ibs_op` selects instructions during the execution pipeline.
+- `ibs_op` selects instructions during the execution pipeline.
 CPU cycles (on the specified period/frequency) will lead to tag an instruction.
-* `ibs_op_uops` selects instructions during the execution pipeline, **but** the period/frequency refers to the number of executed micro-operations, **not** CPU cycles.
+- `ibs_op_uops` selects instructions during the execution pipeline, **but** the period/frequency refers to the number of executed micro-operations, **not** CPU cycles.
-* `ibs_op_l3missonly` selects instructions during the execution pipeline that miss the L3 cache.
+- `ibs_op_l3missonly` selects instructions during the execution pipeline that miss the L3 cache.
 CPU cycles are used as the trigger.
-* `ibs_op_uops_l3missonly` selects instructions during the execution pipeline that miss the L3 cache, using micro-operations as the trigger.
+- `ibs_op_uops_l3missonly` selects instructions during the execution pipeline that miss the L3 cache, using micro-operations as the trigger.

+#### IBS Fetch PMU
+The *IBS Fetch PMU* offers information on instruction fetch, including data such as instruction cache hit/miss, instruction TLB hit/miss, fetch latency, and more.

+*perf-cpp* provides IBS support on AMD devices and adds the following counters that can be used as **trigger** for sampling on AMD:
-* `ibs_fetch` selects instructions in the fetch-state (frontend) using cycles as the trigger.
+- `ibs_fetch` selects instructions in the fetch-state (frontend) using cycles as the trigger.
-* `ibs_fetch_l3missonly` selects instructions in the fetch-state (frontend) that miss the L3 cache, again, using cycles as a trigger.
+- `ibs_fetch_l3missonly` selects instructions in the fetch-state (frontend) that miss the L3 cache, again, using cycles as a trigger.

 ---